 Where to Stay in Waikiki

 Hilton Waikiki located on Waikiki beach is the ultimate in luxury accommodations in Waikiki.
 Each room boasts unobstructed ocean views and offers quality dining, activities and amenities for the entire family.
+Check out the latest prices and more details.

 With an on-site comedy club, 24-hour dining and daily activities like yoga, it is the perfect place to unwind and enjoy all Waikiki has to offer.

 Sheraton Waikiki is a spa resort ideal for budget-minded families.
 Rooms feature outdoor balconies that offer sweeping views of Diamond Beach and the glittering Pacific Ocean.
 The hotels two outdoor pools and beach access provide hours of fun for the entire family.
+Check out the latest prices and more details.

 Ramada Plaza by Wyndham Waikiki is just 10-minutes from Kahanamoku Beach and eight miles from the Honolulu Airport making it the perfect budget-friendly hotel for those seeking quality accommodations without the hefty price tag.
+Check out the latest prices and more details.

 Kids under the age of 17 stay free and families can enjoy the restaurant, pool, and daily breakfasts.
 Suites include separate living areas and pull-out sofas so everyone can spread out and relax.
 Rooms include microwaves and mini-fridge perfect for stocking up on snacks from the Hawaii farmer’s markets.